adamsilver/fdpb/01-a-registration-form.md

 The problem with this approach is that checkboxes are for inputing data, not for controlling the interface.
 Some users might think their password will be revealed to the system.

-2. Change the button's state instead of the label.
+2. Change the button's state—not the label.
 To convey the state to screen reader users you can switch the `aria-pressed` attribute between `true` (pressed) and `false` (unpressed).

 ```HTML
 <button type="button" aria-pressed="true">